Boggabilla railway line: Demise

 Since the 1970s, the lines radiating from Moree have been operated on a seasonal basis only, serving the needs of the grain producers.
 The stationmaster at Boggabilla was withdrawn in 1979.
 In 1987, the line was truncated at North Star and grain was trucked by road to the silos there and at Crooble.
 The last train to Boggabilla ran on 23 November 1987.
 In November 2013, the remainder of the line was booked out of use.
 It was able to be reopened with 14-days notice, and was reopened in full for three weeks from 28 July 2014.

-Future

-The line will be refurbished, and the section from North Star to Boggabilla reinstated, as part of the Melbourne to Brisbane inland rail project.
+The Melbourne to Brisbane inland rail project proposed refurbishing the line and reinstating the North Star to Boggabilla section.
+However, in May 2026, the federal government announced that the project would no longer proceed north of Parkes, citing cost blow-outs.